d12frosted/elpa-mirror/gnu/vertico-readme.txt

   │   ;; Optionally enable cycling for `vertico-next' and `vertico-previous'.
   │   ;; (setq vertico-cycle t)
   │   )
   │
-  │ ;; Optionally use the `orderless' completion style.
-See │ ;; `+orderless-dispatch' in the Consult wiki for an advanced Orderless style │ ;; dispatcher.
-Additionally enable `partial-completion' for file path │ ;; expansion. `partial-completion' is important for wildcard support.
-  │ ;; Multiple files can be opened at once with `find-file' if you enter a │ ;; wildcard.
-You may also give the `initials' completion style a try.
-  │ (use-package orderless
-  │   :init
-  │   ;; Configure a custom style dispatcher (see the Consult wiki) │   ;; (setq orderless-style-dispatchers '(+orderless-dispatch) │   ;;       orderless-component-separator #'orderless-escapable-split-on-space) │   (setq completion-styles '(orderless)
-  │ 	completion-category-defaults nil
-  │ 	completion-category-overrides '((file (styles partial-completion))))) │
   │ ;; Persist history over Emacs restarts.
 Vertico sorts by history position.
   │ (use-package savehist